 Multiple Use Forestry

 Forests are unique because they can be used in more ways than any other resource.
 A forest can provide timber, recreation, wildlife habitat, soil conservation, and water conservation—all at the same time and on the same land.
-We don’t have to set aside areas for specific purposes, although sometimes forest managers do set aside certain areas for one purpose.
+We do not have to set aside areas for specific purposes, although forest managers sometimes do.

-Because trees use carbon dioxide to produce their food, forests and their management will play a major role in solutions to global warming and climate change.
-As you delve into 4-H Forestry, explore the many, multiple uses of forests.
-Forests benefit people in so many ways, so it is paramount to sustain forests for future generations.
+Because trees use carbon dioxide to produce food, forests and their management will play a major role in solutions to climate change.
+As you explore 4-H Forestry, consider the many, multiple uses of forests.
+Forests benefit people in many ways, so it is important to manage them for future generations.
 This is the goal of sustainable forestry.

 There are many forestry topics that you can develop into a project.
 Check with your 4-H leader to find out which project/record sheets are currently available and to get copies of any reference publications listed for each project.